robkiessling/ascii-reel/README.md

 ## Why make ASCII art?

 - It's fun and easy (at least, once you get the hang of it!)
 - Are you making a 2D game and suck at pixel art?
-Try make it out of ASCII!
+Make the art out of ASCII instead!

 ## Why use this tool?